Sir Thomas Louis 1st Baronet

 For the next few years he lived in Torquay, and he was not re-employed until the resumption of hostilities in 1793 when he joined the frigate Quebec 32 as flag captain to the promoted Rear-Admiral MacBride in the Downs.
 Shortly afterwards he moved with his old patron into the Cumberland 74, which he was able to man with many volunteers from his home county of Devon.
-He participated in the Channel fleet cruise of 14 July-10 August and then accepted the flag of Rear-Admiral Benjamin Caldwell which he carried in the autumn cruise, being present at the action with Rear-Admiral Vanstabel’s squadron on 18 November.
+He participated in the Channel fleet cruise of July-August and then accepted the flag of Rear-Admiral Benjamin Caldwell which he carried in the cruise from October – December.

 Subsequent to the destruction of the Queen Charlotte 100 by fire on 17 March 1800 the Minotaur flew the flag of Vice-Admiral Lord Keith from April to August, being present at the capture of Genoa on the 4 June, and only just escaping capture by warping out of the harbour after the French had occupied the port.
 On 3 September Louis directed an attack upon two Spanish corvettes off Barcelona, and continuing with the Mediterranean fleet he was present at the landings in Egypt on 8 March 1801.
 With hostilities coming to an end the Minotaur was paid off at Chatham on 3 March 1802 and Louis went on half-pay, having been honoured by both Austria and Turkey for his services in the Mediterranean.